The spectrum of Dirichlet-to-Neumann maps for radial conductivities: The Born approximation at the origin: singularity and resonances

 \subsection{Singularities of the Born approximation}

-We will now describe how the results of the previous section translate into results on the Born approximation for Schrödinger operator Dirichlet-to-Neumann maps.
+We will now describe how the results of the previous section translate into results on the Born approximation for radial Dirichlet-to-Neumann maps $\Lp_V$.
 The following Lemma shows, in particular, that as soon as $p>d/2$ and $V \in L^p_\rad(\IB^d, \R)$ we have that $Q_V$ satisfies \eqref{e:Q_condition}.

 \begin{lemma} Let $p>d/2$ and $\alpha \ge 0$.
 Then, there exists a constant $C(\alpha,p,d) >0$ such that, for every $V\in L^p_\rad(\IB^d)$, the potential $Q_V$ given by \eqref{e:q_to_Q} satisfies